ConlanGreen/NBA-Game-Projections/README.md

    ###### Team Scrape
          - Completed 1st draft of the basic team stats scrapper

+   5/15/22

+   ###### Team Scrape
+         - Completed basic team stats.csv and scrapper

 ## To Do
    - More stat pages pulled
+      -  Expand the basic scrapper to more stat pages
+      -  determine which are necessary
    - Model

 ## To Fix
-   - get season numbers in the scrapper
+   - get season numbers in the scrapper [x]
-   - remove empty lines from csv
+   - remove duplicate headers produced in scrapper []